-This article will look at the ATS dashboard, how to create a vacancy and will go into each tab of one specific vacancy and what to input.
+This article will look at the ATS dashboard, and how to create a vacancy.

 Creating a vacancy

 1. Go into the ATS tab on the left-hand side.